10avinash/Project-Portfolio/Auctions/Code.md

 bidders, the second gives the price paid.
 The data come from 600 simulated auctions.
 Run your program on these data.
 Turn in a printout of your code and a graph showing a plot of your estimated CDF of bidders’ private values.
 Be sure to choose the scaling of the plot so that the graph is informative.

+# Solution
+We needed to use an equation derived based on order statistics.
+Please find here, the equation and the report with the code.